jdevuyst/rekenaar/README.md

 [Idris](https://www.idris-lang.org) compile-time tactics for solving equations involving monoids and commutative monoids:

 - Monoids are algebraic structures with an associative binary operation and a neutral element.
-E.g. `(List a, ++, [])` is a monoid.
+E.g. `⟨List a, [], ++⟩` is a monoid.
 - Commutative monoids are monoids where the binary operation is commutative (in addition to being associative).
-E.g. `(Nat, +, 0)` is a commutative monoid.
+E.g. `⟨Nat, 0, +⟩` is a commutative monoid.

 The tactics make use of Idris's [Elaborator Reflection](http://docs.idris-lang.org/en/v1.3.0/reference/elaborator-reflection.html).
 They first inspect the goal type and then attempt to fill in a value (proof) for that type.

+## Examples

 ```idris
 import Rekenaar